AdobeDocs/experience-platform.pt-BR/help/query-service/troubleshooting-guide.md

 INSERT INTO T2 VALUES (2)
 ```

-Se você estiver usando o `NOT EXISTS` operador, é possível replicar usando o `NOT IN` operador usando a seguinte query:
+Se você estiver usando a variável `NOT EXISTS` operador, é possível replicar usando o `NOT IN` operador usando a seguinte query:

 ```sql
 SELECT ID FROM T1